massive-oss/haxe-react/readme.md

 This behaviour can be **disabled** using `-D react_no_inline`.

 Additionally, setting `-D react_monomorphic` will include both `ref` and `key` fields even when they are null in order to create monomorphic inlined objects.

+## Optimization tools

+### Avoidable renders warning

+Setting `-D react_render_warning` will enable runtime warnings for avoidable renders.

+This will add a `componentDidUpdate` (or update the existing one) where a **shallowCompare** is done on current and previous props and state.
+If both did not change, a warning will be displayed in the console.

+False positives can happen if your props are not flat, due to the shallowCompare.